Equilibrium transport with time-inconsistent costs: Equilibrium transport

-Inspired by the vast literature on time inconsistency, we extend the bi-causal OT problem \eqref{eq:bc} to embrace time-inconsistent objectives.
-Before we present the general framework, we discuss an illustrative example from regularization as a motivation.
 In practice, continuous densities are approximated by empirical measures with finite supports.
-The computational burden of discrete OT can be high, then regularization is adopted in implementation \citep{cuturi2013sinkhorn}.
-The discrete bi-causal OT with regularization is
+The computational burden of discrete OT can be high, then regularization is adopted in implementation \citep{cuturi2013sinkhorn,pichler2022nested,eckstein2024,gonzalez2024quad}.
+The discrete bicausal OT with regularization is